 BooksScifi

 We are Bob.
 We are white men.
 We are written by a white man.
 That is my constant thought while reading this book.
 Bob is a Gary Stu, the male equivalent of a Mary Sue.
-Bob can do anything with very little consequence, as he can endlessly duplicate and back up his own consciousness.
-Bob does not have obstacles he has intriguing thought puzzles where he then goes on to succeed.
-Bob is going to go and save humanity after they’ve gone and destroyed the Earth.
-I hope everyone still alive is prepared to agree with Bob, since he holds all the cards and does not believe other opinions might be reasonable.
+Bob can do anything with very little consequence, as he can endlessly duplicate and back up his consciousness.
+Bob does not have obstacles; he has intriguing thought puzzles which he then goes on to succeed at.
+Bob is going to go and save humanity after they destroy the Earth.
+I hope that everyone who is still alive is prepared to agree with Bob, as he holds all the power and does not consider other opinions to be reasonable.

 LK Richardson